copier-org/copier/docs/configuring.md

 -   **when**: Condition that, if `false`, skips the question.

-    If it is a boolean, it is used directly, but it's a bit absurd in that case.
+    If it is a boolean, it is used directly.
+Setting it to `false` is useful for creating a computed value.

     If it is a string, it is converted to boolean using a parser similar to YAML, but only for boolean values.

-    This is most useful when [templated](#prompt-templating).
+The string can be [templated][prompt-templating].

-    If a question is skipped, its answer will be:
+    If a question is skipped, its answer is not recorded, but its default value is available in the render context.

-    -   The default value, if you're generating the project for the 1st time.
-    -   The last answer recorded, if you're updating the project.

     !!! example